Program Policies

 14.4 If they wish to, traditional student teachers may substitute teach for pay at their school site, but only in the classrooms of their cooperating teachers.
 The candidate must have the approval of both cooperating teachers as well as the university supervisor before they can substitute teach.
 Candidates may substitute teach for their mentor teacher for a maximum of ten days during the semester.

 The 色中色 semester usually ends 3 鈥 4 weeks prior to the end of the 20-week student teaching semester.
-As a result, it may be necessary to assign a candidate a grade of Incomplete (INC) for one or more sections of student teaching (EDSS 472/572 A, B, C).
+As a result, it may be necessary to assign a candidate a grade of Incomplete (INC) for one or more sections of student teaching (EDSS 472/572 A & B).

 Some possible reasons for the assignment of an INC grade include but are not limited to: